NextronSystems/asgard-manual/usage/administration.rst

    Opening a Remote Shell from the Asset View

 Depending on your configuration it may take between 10 seconds and 10 minutes for the remote shell to open.
 Please note that all actions within the remote shell are recorded and can be audited.
-All shells open with root privileges or system privileges.
+All shells open with root or system privileges.

 .. figure:: ../images/remote-shell.png
    :target: ../_images/remote-shell.png